remix-run/history/README.md

   // A common use case is to prevent the user from leaving the
-  // page if there's a form they haven't submitted yet. if (input.value !== '')
-    return 'Are you sure you want to leave this page?'
+  // page if there's a form they haven't submitted yet. if (input.value !== "") return "Are you sure you want to leave this page?"
 })

 // To stop blocking transitions, call the function returned from block().